bytedance/primus/docs/primus-quickstart.md

 # Primus - Quickstart

 Hello developers, welcome to Primus quick start guide.
-Here we are ensuring you an enjoyable start with Primus by showing the detailed steps to create a standard local development environments for both Primus on Kubernetes and YARN respectively, and subsequently submit Hello Primus applications to make sure everything is ready to go!
+Here we are ensuring you an enjoyable start with Primus by showing the detailed steps to create standard development environments for both Primus on Kubernetes and YARN respectively on your local machine, and subsequently submit example Primus applications to make sure everything is ready to go!

 ## Primus Baseline Virtual Machine

-Being a generic distributed training scheduler, Primus applications are executed in conjunction with many environmental dependencies, which inevitably complicates the developer experiences.
-Therefore, Primus Baseline Virtual Machine(PBVM) is introduced.
-By ambitiously comprising every required environmental dependencies, PBVM encloses the entire development cycle to local machines, which not only greatly improves developer experiences but also serves as the standard environments of Primus.
+Being a generic distributed training scheduler, Primus functions in conjunction with many environmental dependencies, which inevitably hinders developer experiences; therefore, Primus Baseline Virtual Machine(PBVM) is introduced.
+By ambitiously encompassing every required environmental dependencies, PBVM encloses the entire development cycle to local machines, which not only greatly improves developer experiences but also serves as the standard environments for Primus.

 ![](images/pbvm-overview.jpg)

-As illustrated in the diagram above, PBVM mainly encompasses three categories of environmental dependencies including storages, Kubernetes runtime and YARN runtime, where storages serve both Primus on Kubernetes and Primus on YARN, while Kubernetes runtime and YARN runtime are only required by their corresponding Primus deployment.
+As illustrated in the diagram above, PBVM mainly contains three categories of environmental dependencies including storages, Kubernetes runtime and YARN runtime, where storages serve both Primus on Kubernetes and Primus on YARN, while Kubernetes runtime and YARN runtime are only required by their corresponding Primus deployment.

 ### Prepare

-Essentially being a fully virtualized machine, the preparation for PBVM begins with the installation of a full virtualization hypervisor and creating a PBVM with the specifications listed below.
-Once the PBVM has been successfully created, setting up SSH with port-forwarding is highly recommended for various development needs in the future.
+Being a fully virtualized machine, the construction of PBVM begins with the installation of a full virtualization hypervisor and creating a virtual machine with the specifications listed below.
+Once the VM has been successfully created, setting up SSH with port-forwarding is highly recommended for various development needs in the future.
 Besides, a virtual machine snapshot is also strongly encouraged at the same time.

 - Hypervisor: VirtualBox (suggested)
 - Operating System: Ubuntu 22.04 Desktop (suggested)